Last Updated on April 12, 2026

 I headed to the Indiana Jones Adventure attraction and joined the Single Rider line.
 It’s a great option when visiting alone, as it allows you to fill in empty seats and experience the ride with much less waiting time.

 I wasn’t sure what to expect when riding alone, but I ended up with a group of international visitors who were having so much fun.
-Their energy was contagious, so I didn’t feel self-conscious at all even when I joined in on the excitement!
+Their energy was contagious, so I didn’t feel self-conscious at all even when I joined in on the excitement.

 I also used the Single Rider line for Raging Spirits.
 This time, I was seated with a group of three ladies who appeared to be older than me.
 To be honest, I was a little worried about their stamina for such a thrilling ride, but I was so relieved and happy to see them all return in high spirits.

-Save Time with Single Rider
+How to Save Time with Single Rider Lines

 When I visited, the regular line for groups was as long as you can see in the photo, but there were only one or two people in the Single Rider line.
 While you do have to wait for an empty seat to become available, it’s still a great way to save a lot of time.